 Milky Spore and Nematodes

-Dish soap isn't the only thing that will kill Japanese beetle grubs.
-Two other natural choices are milky spore and nematodes.
-When applied to the soil, milky spore and nematodes prevent Japanese beetles by killing the grubs before they reach adulthood and mate.
-Milky spore is a bacteria (Paenibacillus popillae) that kills grubs that ingest it.
-Most garden centers carry a powdered form of the bacteria that you sprinkle on the lawn when temperatures are between 60 and 70 degrees Fahrenheit.
-After it makes its way into the soil, milky spore spreads through the grubs and stays viable for 20 years or more.
+Two natural choices for controlling Japanese beetles are milky spore and nematodes.
+When applied to the soil, milky spore and nematodes prevent Japanese beetles from maturing to the adult stage by killing the larval stage (grubs) before they reach adulthood and mate.
+Milky spore is a bacterium (Paenibacillus popilliae), which kills grubs that ingest it.
+Most garden centers carry a powdered form of this bacterium that you sprinkle on the lawn when temperatures are between 60 and 70 degrees Fahrenheit.
+After it makes its way into the soil, milky spore kills existing grubs and can remain dormant but viable in the soil for 15 to 20 years or more.
 It may, however, take three to five years for milky spore to establish itself in the soil and provide adequate control.

 Always read and follow the instructions when using milky spore or nematodes and verify with local authorities that you are allowed to release the species you intend to use.
 For best results, apply nematodes to the lawn at night and give them water often.
 In warm climates, nematode populations are sometimes able to sustain themselves.
 In colder areas, a fresh infusion of nematodes may be necessary every spring.